 The next stage of development is emerging adulthood.
 This is a relatively newly defined period of lifespan development spanning from 18 years old to the mid-20s, characterized as an in-between time where identity exploration is focused on work and love.

 When does a person become an adult?
 There are many ways to answer this question.
 In the United States, you are legally considered an adult at 18 years old.
-But other definitions of adulthood vary widely; in sociology, for example, a person may be considered an adult when she becomes self-supporting, chooses a career, gets married, or starts a family.
+But other definitions of adulthood vary widely; in sociology, for example, a person may be considered an adult when they become self-supporting, choose a career, get married, or start a family.
 The ages at which we achieve these milestones vary from person to person as well as from culture to culture.
 For example, in the African country of Malawi, 15-year-old Njemile was married at 14 years old and had her first child at 15 years old.
 In her culture she is considered an adult.
 Children in Malawi take on adult responsibilities such as marriage and work (e.g., carrying water, tending babies, and working fields) as early as 10 years old.
 In stark contrast, independence in Western cultures is taking longer and longer, effectively delaying the onset of adult life.

-Why is it taking twentysomethings so long to grow up?
+What factors are leading to these changes regarding financial and familial independence?
 It seems that emerging adulthood is a product of both Western culture and our current times (Arnett, 2000).
-People in developed countries are living longer, allowing the freedom to take an extra decade to start a career and family.
+People in higher income and more industrialized countries are living longer, allowing the freedom to take an extra decade to start a career and family.
 Changes in the workforce also play a role.
-For example, 50 years ago, a young adult with a high school diploma could immediately enter the work force and climb the corporate ladder.
+For example, 50 years ago, a young adult with a high school diploma could immediately enter the work force and climb the economic ladder.
 That is no longer the case.
 Bachelor’s and even graduate degrees are required more and more often—even for entry-level jobs (Arnett, 2000).
 In addition, many students are taking longer (five or six years) to complete a college degree as a result of working and going to school at the same time.
 After graduation, many young adults return to the family home because they have difficulty finding a job.
+The term Boomerang Generation describes recent college graduates for whom lack of adequate employment upon college graduation often leads to a return to the parental home (Davidson, 2014).
 Changing cultural expectations may be the most important reason for the delay in entering adult roles.
 Young people are spending more time exploring their options, so they are delaying marriage and work as they change majors and jobs multiple times, putting them on a much later timetable than their parents (Arnett, 2000).

 Adulthood begins around 20 years old and has three distinct stages: early, middle, and late.
 Each stage brings its own set of rewards and challenges.